| A Trip to Washington The central focus of the Roswell story has been the recovery of the

 debris in the pictures was the same debris collected by Major Marcel at

 the Foster Ranch.
 It was the debris from a ML-307 radar reflector.
+There is also an interesting quote in Moore's book from Marcel about

 the so-called indestructibility of the material.
 It sounds like this